amg0/ALTHue/LightsAndIcons.md

 On/Off plug-in unit | D_BinaryLight1

 # Mapping product name <=> Icon

+mapping for the icon conditional selection is found in the .json file

 product name | model ID | Icon
 --- | --- | ---